 Prof. Chakrabarty is a recipient of the 1999 National Science Foundation Early Faculty (CAREER)

-Award, the 2001 Office of Naval Research Young Investigator Award, the Mercator Professor award from Deutsche Forschungsgemeinschaft, Germany, for 2000-2002, and best paper awards at the IEEE Design Automation and Test in Europe (DATE)
+Award, the 2001 Office of Naval Research Young Investigator Award, the Mercator Professor award from Deutsche Forschungsgemeinschaft, Germany, for 2000-2002, and over a dozen best paper awards at top conferences.

-Prof. Chakrabarty is currently serving as an ACM Distinguished Speaker.
-He served as a Distinguished Visitor of the IEEE Computer Society for 2005-2007, and a Distinguished Lecturer of the IEEE Circuits and Systems Society for 2006-2007.
-He is also a recipient of the Humboldt Research Award (2013) and the Humboldt Research Fellowship (2003), awarded by the Alexander von Humboldt Foundation, Germany, in 2003.
+Prof. Chakrabarty has served as an ACM Distinguished Speaker, a Distinguished Visitor of the IEEE Computer Society, and a Distinguished Lecturer of the IEEE Circuits and Systems Society.
+He is also a recipient of the Humboldt Research Award (2013) and the Humboldt Research Fellowship (2003), awarded by the Alexander von Humboldt Foundation, Germany.
 He

-holds two US patents (5790562, 8373493), and has several pending US patents.
-He served as Editor-in-Chief of IEEE Design & Test of Computers during 2010-2012.
-Currently he serves as Editor-in-Chief of ACM Journal on Emerging Technologies in Computing Systems during 2010-2015, and IEEE Transactions on VLSI Systems during 2015-2018.
+holds 18 US patents and has several pending US patents.
+He served as Editor-in-Chief of IEEE Design & Test of Computers during 2010-2012, ACM Journal on Emerging Technologies in Computing Systems during 2010-2015, and IEEE Transactions on VLSI Systems during 2015-2018.